cloudnative-pg/cloudnative-pg/docs/src/replication.md

 FIRST 2 (angus, cluster-example-2, malcolm)
 ```

-### Data Durability
+### Data Durability and Synchronous Replication

 The `dataDurability` option in the `.spec.postgresql.synchronous` stanza
-controls the behavior of synchronous replication in terms of data safety and
+controls the trade-off between data safety and availability for synchronous
-availability.
-It can be set to either `required` or `preferred`.
-If unset, the
+replication.
+It can be set to `required` or `preferred`, with the default being
+`required` if not specified.

+!!!
+Important
-default value is `required`. `preferred` is only available when
-`standbyNamesPre` and `standbyNamesPost` are not set.
+    `preferred` can only be used when `standbyNamesPre` and `standbyNamesPost`
+    are unset.

+#### Required Data Durability

-- **required**: when `dataDurability` is set to `required`, PostgreSQL ensures
+When `dataDurability` is set to `required`, PostgreSQL only considers
-  that transactions are only considered committed when the WAL (Write-Ahead Log)
+transactions committed once WAL (Write-Ahead Log) records have been replicated
-  records are replicated to the specified number of synchronous standbys.
-This
+to the specified number of synchronous standbys.
+This setting prioritizes data
-  setting prioritizes data safety over availability, meaning that if the
+safety over availability, meaning write operations will pause if the required
-  required number of synchronous standbys is not available, write operations
-  will be blocked until the condition is met.
-This guarantees zero data loss (
+number of synchronous standbys is unavailable.
+This ensures zero data loss
-  RPO=0) but may impact the availability of the database during network
+(RPO=0) but may reduce database availability during network disruptions or
-  partitions or standby failures.
+standby failures.

-  The names of the synchronous standbys from the cluster are populated by in the
-  following order:
+Synchronous standbys are selected in this priority order:

-    - healthy instances
+1. Healthy instances
-    - unhealthy instances
+2. Unhealthy instances
-    - primary
+3. Primary

-  and then cut off at `maxStandbyNamesFromCluster` if the value is set.
-This
+The list is then truncated based on `maxStandbyNamesFromCluster` if this value
-  allows prioritizing healthy instances when choosing synchronous standbys and
+is set, prioritizing healthy instances and ensuring `synchronous_standby_names`
-  guarantees that `synchronous_standby_names` is always populated.
+is populated.

-- **preferred**: when `dataDurability` is set to `preferred`, the operator will
-  change the requested number of synchronous instances depending on the number
-  of available instances.
-This means that PostgreSQL attempts to replicate WAL
-  records to the specified number of synchronous standbys, but it won't block
-  write operations if amount of available standbys is less than the requested
-  number.
-This setting provides a balance between data safety and availability,
-  allowing write operations to continue even if some synchronous standbys are
-  temporarily unavailable.
-However, this may result in potential data loss when
-  no standbys are available.

-  Only healthy standbys are included in the `synchronous_standby_names` option.

-#### Examples

-With `dataDurability: required`:
+##### Example

+Consider the following example:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1